 All responses will be signed by a private key corresponding to a public key certified by the CA on which the OCSP request is made.
+A separate key pair will be used for the responses of each CA.

-The OCSP service is updated through the use of CRLs and deltaCRLs that are published on regular basis.
-The actual time intervals for the updates of the CRLs and deltaCRLs are described in the section 4.9.7.
-Alternatively the OCSP service may use the original CA database information.
-In that case the OSCP response has always the latest status information.
+The OCSP service is normally updated through the use of CRLs and/or deltaCRLs that are published on regular basis.
+The actual time intervals for the updates of the CRLs and/or deltaCRLs are described in the section 4.9.7.
+OCSP service may use online checking from CA database provided that the relying party has such agreement with Telia.